PrefectHQ/prefect/docs/guides/deployment/kubernetes.md

 **Environment Variables**
 Add environment variables to set when starting a flow run.
+You can specify Python packages to install at runtime with `{"EXTRA_PIP_PACKAGES":"my_package"}`.
+For example `{"EXTRA_PIP_PACKAGES":"pandas==1.2.3"}` will install pandas version 1.2.3.
-You can add packages for installation with `pip Alternatively you can bake package installation into the Docker image, which can allow you to take advantage of caching if you aren't pulling the image on every run.
+Alternatively, you can specify package installation in a custom Dockerfile, which can allow you to take advantage of image caching.
+As we'll see below, Prefect can help us create a Dockerfile with our flow code and the packages specified in a `requirements.txt` file baked in.

 **Namespace**
 Set the Kubernetes namespace to create jobs within, such as `prefect`.
 By default, set to **default**.